 - Injury or illness caused by negligence at work

-- Damage incurred to the property as a result of another person’s actions
+- Damage incurred on property as a result of another person’s actions such as slip and falls in stores or parking lots or sidewalks

 - Vandalism and deliberate damage by a third party